THE SMOKING BAN - DID IT WORK?

 Unsurprisingly the take up of e-cigarettes was huge.
 Since 2007 e-cigarettes went from an extremely new and unknown device to the most common way people stop smoking.
 And is it any wonder?
 It has all of what was good with smoking before the ban, with none of the downsides!

-If you want to make the switch and relive some of the glory days of smoking before the ban (and without hurting anyone) why not try one of our starter kits?
+If you want to make the switch and relive some of the glory days of smoking before the ban (and without hurting anyone) why not try one of our starter kits for free?